The Right Acid for Your Skin: AHA or BHA?

 • Helps to prevent skin breakouts

-• Minimize the appearance of premature wrinkles
+• Minimise the appearance of premature wrinkles

 • Helps fade hyperpigmentation and acne marks